disler/indydevtools/README.md

 ### > USE THE RIGHT TOOL (AGENT) FOR THE JOB
 - Every tool in this toolbox consists of one or more agents designed to solve a specific set of problems.
 - Agent > Code > Manual Input
-- CRUD/2 -> Prefer Create, Read over Update, Delete when using AI Agents
+- `CRUD[:2]` -> Prefer Create, and Read over Update, and Delete when using AI Agents

 ### > EVERYTHING IS A FUNCTION
 - Every tool in this toolbox is a function that takes inputs and returns outputs.